Shreeyak/COMS4444-Voronoi-Sim/Readme.md

 ## Dev thoughts

-- TODO: Game engine that tracks days, movements, etc. Uses voronoi state.
-The interactive mode can be a different engine.

-- TODO: Remove units with click (shift-click or change mode with key)
-- TODO: (Low priority) Click and drag to move units
+- TODO: Use pygame to visualize the game
+- TODO: Complete player interface

-- TODO: Voronoi diagram with all the units, map to each player and unit.
+- TODO: Use Voronoi diagram - map each player to unit.
 Must be able to find a node/voronoi cell given a unit ID.
 Create a graph from this map.
+Use to identify isolated units and build occ map.
 - TODO: BFS search from the above graph to find all nodes of a given player.

+Interactive Mode:
+- TODO: Remove units with click (shift-click or change mode with key)
+- TODO: (Low priority) Click and drag to move units

 - TODO: Remi - replace SVG graphics with an image container
        VIDEO: https://www.reddit.com/r/RemiGUI/comments/9skkag/streaming_images_from_a_webcam/